tucraig/opencv-tut/README.md

 ## Creating your own HaarCascade(s)

+Creating your own HaarCascade has just a few fundamental steps:

-### Collecting Images
+### Collect Images

-  * Collecting positives
+  * Collect positives
+That is, images that include the object.

-  * Collecting negatives
+  * Collect negatives

-### Digital Ocean
+Images which include objects that may look similar to the object in question, but that aren't the object.
+This helps teach the computer and increase accuracy.
+Sentdex describes the process very thoroughly [in his tutorial](https://pythonprogramming.net/haar-cascade-object-detection-python-opencv-tutorial/).

+### Running analysis on a server

+There's a tutorial by the same guy who helped me learn how to use OpenCV [here](https://pythonprogramming.net/haar-cascade-object-detection-python-opencv-tutorial/) which I recommend.
+He uses DigitalOcean to host the classification process.
 DigitalOcean is a server you can use for running the script in creating your own HaarCascade (for classification).
+Because we are Davidson Students we get $50 free.
 Use the [GitHub Education Bundle](https://education.github.com/pack/offers) to get a free $50 toward running your server.
 Also sign up using [my link](https://m.do.co/c/e400e5413397) and you'll get an additional $10.